lanthale/LibRawFX/README.md

 - **Module name: org.librawfx**

-You can have a look into the class TestAPP.java to see how to use it, but generally just create an Image with the URL/stream and add it to the image view:
+You can have a look into the class TestAPP.java, TestAppSwing.java, TestAppImageIO to see how to use it, but generally just create an Image with the URL/stream and add it to the image view:

 ```
   Image img=new Image(initialFile.toURI().toURL().toString(), false);